-Growth Portfolios built with ETFs look a bit different from the Retirement Portfolios discussed last week.
-Since we invest keeping growth in mind throughout our working lives, as intended in the Growth Portfolios' design, how do we make the transition to a Retirement Portfolio?
+Growth Portfolios built with ETFs look a bit different from income-oriented Retirement Portfolios.
+Since we invest keeping growth in mind throughout our working lives, as intended in the Growth Portfolio's design, how do we make the transition to a Retirement Portfolio?

 You want to think about this transition well ahead of time to be tax smart and prepare yourself financially and emotionally for retirement.

 To avoid getting whacked with taxes, you should avoid selling any investments in your Cash/Margin accounts.
 Try to fund your desired portfolio with new savings and existing dividend/distribution income.

 The first step is to assess your own assets currently and pick the Retirement Portfolio that you want to go with.
 Don't forget that your assets do not just include your portfolio.
 You should also consider your home, small business, shares in other businesses, or any other investments you may have.
 Many people sell some (or all) of these assets in retirement and they are often sold with tax advantages built in.

 If you plan to significantly downsize your home and sell your small business, you might find yourself paying little to no taxes on these transactions.
 The realized value might be enough to fund the required components of your target Retirement Portfolio.

 Generally, when shifting your portfolio, you will need to buy 10% each of short term bonds and preferred shares.
 You may also need to buy corporate bonds and REITs.
 This can add up to 40% of your total, and still growing portfolio, which is a substantial amount of money.

 If you're not going to free up assets in other areas, you will have to fund these components from your current savings as you approach retirement.
 Also use your distribution income from current investments.
 Depending on your savings rate, you will need 5 to 10 years of saving before retirement to purchase to these missing components.